IMAT1912/IMAT1912/lab_01/lab_01.md

 >Make sure you ask whenever something surprises you or if you want to clarify a generalisation.

-> Also, elaborate on the provided examples and play around with python to check your understanding and see what you can do.
+>Also, elaborate on the provided examples and play around with python to check your understanding and see what you can do.

 ## Setup

 Create a file `/path/to/IMAT1912-labs/lab_01/lab_01.py`.

+>On windows, this would be `C:\path\to\IMAT1912-labs\lab_01\lab_01.py` or similar.

 >Remember, this is the folder structure you should be working in
 >```